Dear Parents and Carers

 The transition timetable for Nursery aged children is:

-· Day five – your child will have their lunch in school
+· Day 5 – your child will have their lunch in school

-· Day six – if your child has settled in they will stay for the full school day from 08.55am –3.00pm.
+· Day 6 – if your child has settled in they will stay for the full school day from 08.55am –3.00pm.

 As a part of our Early Years curriculum, children take part in messy activities such as painting and using corn flour.
 They also have access to the water tray and can become wet during the day.

-All Holy Name children wear school uniform.
-We would also ask that Bookbags be purchased so that we can effectively communicate with you.
+All Holy Name children wear school uniform (which should be clearly marked with your child’s name).
+We would also ask that you purchase a book bag at the school office so that we can effectively communicate with you.

 Children are asked to bring with them: